Background Looping Video for Increased Productivity?

 Even then, getting files into a format recognised by the player took more effort than it was worth.
-Using the same HandBrake profile has surprisingly been giving me mixed results, some videos work, some just don’t.
+Using the same HandBrake profile has been (surprisingly) giving me mixed results: some videos work, others just don’t.
 I didn’t end up spending too much time troubleshooting as the plan was always to pick up an Apple TV for streaming media, primarily via Plex.

 Back when I had an iMac I used to run everything through iTunes, converting whatever videos I wanted to watch with HandBrake into a format supported by iTunes and Home Sharing, and maintaining the metadata for each file by hand.
 Nowadays I’m mostly iOS with all my media sitting on my NAS, so I’m leveraging Plex wherever I can for files not available for streaming on iTunes Movies or TV Shows.

 The killer feature of Plex is it’s ability to play pretty much any video format and can transcode anything else on the fly, so no more mucking about with converting files to formats that are known to work in iTunes.
 Almost anything you throw at it just works and is almost immediately available for viewing.

 Biggest issue now is getting Plex to correctly identify videos based on the filename and length.
 This works well for movies and TV shows when named correctly, though falls apart for the motorsport series that I tend to download and watch.